W-Q-T/Giblayout/README.md

 ### Citation
-If you use Gibson's database or software please cite:
+If you use GibLayout's database or software please cite:

 ~~~
 {